lue-bird/elm-review-mini/README.md

 ```
 see also ["when to enable a review"](#when-to-create-or-enable-a-review).

 You can also [create custom reviews](https://dark.elm.dmy.fr/packages/lue-bird/elm-review-mini/1.0.0/Review#create).
-An example of a review that prevents a typo in a string that was made too often at your company:
+An example of a review that fixes a typo in a string that was made too often at your company:
 ```elm
 module StringSpellsCompanyNameCorrectly exposing (review)
 ```